jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/crtl-review/index.md

 You must enter the flags in a scoring system provided with the exam which checks the value and give the points.
+You don't need to write a report, just enter the flags.
 In the end, it took me around
 11 hours to complete the exam:

 ![Time spent](https://res.cloudinary.com/fluid-attacks/image/upload/v1669229599/blog/crtl-review/Screenshot_2022-11-22_160255.webp)

 ![Flags](https://res.cloudinary.com/fluid-attacks/image/upload/v1669229599/blog/crtl-review/Screenshot_2022-11-22_160334.webp)

+However, as the exam is designed to last 5 days, you must wait until the fifth day to get the certification.

 ## Exam tips